kimipooh/wp-add-mime-types/readme.txt

 == Changelog ==
 = 3.0.3 =
 - Fixed warning checking when retrieving serialized data.
+- Tested up to WordPress 6.1
+- Changed the supported version of WordPress from 4.0 to 5.4 or higher.

 = 3.0.2 =
 -  Enhanced error checking when retrieving serialized data.